Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

-During injection the long range (also referred to as parasitic) beam-beam effects cause proton losses (currently 5 to 10\%).
-At the same time the antiproton life time is very good and only a fraction of a per cent are lost.
-Observations show that mainly off momentum particles are lost (Fig. \ref{bunch2021}) and the betatron tune chromaticity $C = dQ/d \delta$, where $\delta = \Delta p/p$ is the relative momentum deviation, has a remarkable effect.
-Early in Run II the chromaticity had to be kept higher than 8 units in order to maintain coherent stability of the intense proton beam, but after several improvements aimed at reduction of the machine impedance the chromaticity is about 3 units \cite{headtail03,headtail05,headtail08}.
+During injection the long range (also referred to as parasitic) beam-beam effects caused proton losses (usually 5 to 10\%).
+At the same time the antiproton lifetime $(dN_a/dt/N_a)^{-1}$ was very good and only a fraction of a per cent were lost.
+Observations showed that mainly off momentum particles were lost (Figure \ref{bunch2021}) and the betatron tune chromaticity $C = dQ/d \delta$, where $\delta = \Delta p/p$ is the relative momentum deviation, had a remarkable effect.
+Early in Run II the chromaticity had to be kept higher than 8 units in order to maintain coherent stability of the intense proton beam, but after several improvements aimed at reduction of the machine impedance the chromaticity was about 3 units \cite{headtail03,headtail05,headtail08}.
 Figure \ref{bunch2021} shows an interesting feature in the behavior of two adjacent proton bunches (no. 20 and 21).
 Spikes in the measured values are instrumental effects labeling the time when the beams are cogged.
-Before the first cogging the bunches have approximately equal life time.
+Before the first cogging the bunches have approximately equal lifetime.
 After the first cogging bunch 20 exhibits faster decay, and bunch 21 after the second.
-Analysis of the collision patterns for these bunches allowed to pinpoint a particular collision point responsible for the life time degradation.
-The new injection helix has been implemented late in 2007 which improved the proton life time \cite{helix05,YAHelices}.
+Analysis of the collision patterns for these bunches allowed to pinpoint a particular collision point responsible for the lifetime degradation.
+The new optimized helical orbit separation scheme at injection energy has been implemented late in 2007 which improved the proton lifetime \cite{helix05,YAHelices}.